All Episodes

 This is a Democrat Party that doesn't care about taking on corporations.

-This is a Democrat Party that's not interested in marshaling Americans towards freedom against the interests of global corporations.
+This is a Democrat Party that's not interested in marshalling Americans towards freedom against the interests of global corporations.

-Think for a moment about the moment, uh, the instance where Bernie Sanders was in that Senate hit financial hearing with Senator Robert Kenneth, excuse me, Secretary Robert Kennedy, and Kennedy said you lot are taking money, like um who's the lady poker honest, Elizabeth Warren.
+Think for a moment about the moment, the instance where Bernie Sanders was in that Senate financial hearing with Senator Robert Kennedy, excuse me, Secretary Robert Kennedy.

-You've taken money, you've taken money off uh you've taken money off big pharma.
+You've taken money off, you've taken money off big pharma.

 That's what we do.